LuanSergio/Happy/README.md

 # Install dependencies
 $ yarn install

-# Run the aplication locally
+# Run the application locally
 $ yarn start
 ```

-**Note:** When you run the mobile aplication you must connect it to an android emulator or your own smartphone, [click here](https://medium.com/@webcore1/how-run-expo-for-react-native-on-your-ios-device-and-first-impressions-49882c38763d) for more details.
+**Note:** When you run the mobile application you must connect it to an android emulator or your own smartphone, [click here](https://medium.com/@webcore1/how-run-expo-for-react-native-on-your-ios-device-and-first-impressions-49882c38763d) for more details.

 <div align="center">
   <img  src="https://github.com/luansergiomattos/Happy/blob/master/readme/division.png" />